KEY TAKEAWAYS

 Some insurers may offer limited coverage for unexpected complications up to 9 weeks before or after delivery at an additional price.

-Apart from current medical stability, insurers consider several factors such as the severity of a condition, age of the applicant, stability period, and common exclusions to determine whether they can cover your pre-existing illness under a visitor insurance policy in Canada:
+Apart from current medical stability, insurers consider several factors, such as the severity of the condition, the applicant’s age, the required stability period, and common exclusions, to determine whether they can cover your pre-existing illness under a visitor insurance policy in Canada:

-- Specific exclusions: Every insurance company has a list of specific exclusions in their policies.
+• Specific exclusions: Every insurance company has a list of specific exclusions in its policies.
 They will check if your condition falls under these exclusions.
 For instance, certain chronic diseases or conditions that typically require long-term, expensive treatment may be denied coverage

-- Stability period: Insurers also check whether they can cover a pre-existing illness by evaluating the stability period, Typically, if the condition has been stable for a specific period (e.g., 90 or 180 days) before applying for insurance, it may be considered for coverage.
+• Stability period: Insurers also check whether they can cover a pre-existing illness by evaluating the stability period.
+Typically, if the condition has been stable for a specific period (e.g., 90 or 180 days) before applying for insurance, it may be considered for coverage.
+For instance, 21st Century has a stability period of 180 days

 What is a stability period?